diskoverdata/diskover-docs/source_files/install_diskover_web.md

 This section covers all the necessary steps to set up your Diskover-Web user interface, including the new **Diskover**Admin panel available with Diskover v2.3x.

+Once all components are installed, you will be able to [configure your Diskover-Web environment]().
+We strongly recommend following the deployment order outlined in this guide.

 ### NGINX and PHP Installation

 Let's install NGINX and all the necessary PHP packages.